p05wn/ida-scripts/README.md

 # Installation
 >**Please install from GitHub Releases instead of using hcli.**

-Copy `SuperHint.py` to IDA Pro plugins folder
+1. Copy `SuperHint.py` to IDA Pro plugins folder

 # How to use
 ![gif](superhint.gif)
-1. Press `Shift`+`A` to enable the feature
-2. Click a variable or struct field in the pseudo-code and press `Shift`+`A` to add a hint comment.
+- Press `Shift`+`A` on any variable or struct field to add a custom hint

 # Features
-- can add/edit hints to Local/global variables structure fields and functions
+- add/edit hints to Local/global variables structure fields and functions

 # Future updates